whitsitt/joe/content/posts/ragbrai-xlv-packlist.md

 {{< fig src="images/IMG_0789-rotate.jpeg" caption="Knolling my RAGBRAI packlist" alt="My RAGBRAI packlist laid out for display" >}}

-Here is a follow-up to my previous post.
+Here is a follow-up to my previous post, [2017-ragbrai-packlist](2017-ragbrai-packlist.md).
 Based on this year, I made some last minute decisions on what to pack.
 Here are some factors that changed what ended up on the ride:

 * Supported by my team bus.
 * Riding/camping with my wife.